swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 When noncopyable types are used as function parameters, the ownership convention becomes a much more important part of the API contract.
-As such, when a function parameter is declared with an noncopyable type, it **must** declare whether the parameter uses the `borrowing`, `consuming`, or `inout` convention:
+As such, when a function parameter is declared with a noncopyable type, it **must** declare whether the parameter uses the `borrowing`, `consuming`, or `inout` convention: